ThePennyGoblin/SMU_Project_3_Team-_1/README.md

 - Transform data differently based on who the stakeholder is.

 Data + Reports:
-- Send livelinks or emails when data is uploaded to the database
+- Send live-links or emails when data is uploaded to the database
 - Embed radio buttons to call/ download csv reports from the website based on data and product

 ## Learning Notes